Salmon Fishing Trips – FAQs

 Can I bring my own fishing equipment?

-Yes, however if you have recently used your equipment outside of the UK, a declaration will need to be signed by you stating that your fishing equipment has been cleaned in compliance with the Gyrodactilis Salaris parasite control regulations.
+Yes, however if you have recently used your equipment outside of the UK, a declaration will need to be signed by you stating that your fishing equipment has been sterilised in compliance with the Gyrodactilis Salaris parasite control regulations.

 Can we keep the salmon we catch?